How to Set Up Shopify Payments

 Shopify Payments is powered by Stripe.
 The infrastructure and technology necessary for the safe management of credit card and other payment information are supplied by the well-known payment processor.
 Its strong fraud prevention system guards against dishonest customers while preserving the integrity of transactions.

 Your store can take payments with a variety of widely used payment options with Shopify Payments, such as gift cards, Apple Pay, Google Pay, and credit and debit cards.
+After you set up Shopify Payments, your customers can make payments using both credit and debit cards that have a CVV number, ensuring secure transactions and broad compatibility.
 It even includes cryptocurrency.
 It takes payments in 130 different currencies overall.

 Shopify Payments Requirements